Brownian motion on stable looptrees

-The purpose of this article is to introduce and study Brownian motion on stable looptrees, and we start in Section \ref{sctn:limit results} by proving a similar invariance principle that identifies it as the scaling limit of random walks on discrete looptrees.
-As a consequence, it also follows that their rescaled transition densities and mixing times converge respectively to those of the limiting Brownian motion.
-In particular, we prove the following theorem.
+The purpose of this article is to introduce and study Brownian motion on stable looptrees, and we start in Section \ref{sctn:limit results} by proving a similar invariance principle that identifies it as the scaling limit of random walks on discrete looptrees, given below.
+As a consequence, it also follows that the rescaled transition densities and mixing times converge respectively to those of the limiting Brownian motion.